NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - JA throws two shurikens
 - 2Y added as a knockdown throw for 40 damage
 - 5X
-    - Is vanilla into 2X animation with less damage
+    - Is vanilla into 2X animation
+    - Damage decreased from 72 to 68
     - First hitbox turns backturned opponents around
     - First hitbox is active for 3 frames (from 1)
     - Second hitboxes are bigger if the first hits